A Christoffel-like function for high-dimensional support inference in graphical models: Abstract

 \section{Abstract}

 Christoffel polynomials are classical tools from approximation theory.
 They can be used to estimate the (compact) support of a measure $\mu$ on~$\R^d$ based on its low-degree moments.
 Recently, they have been applied to problems in data science, including outlier detection and support inference.
-A major downside of Christoffel polynomials in such applications is the fact that, in order to compute their coefficients, one must invert a matrix whose size grows rapidly with the dimension $d$.
+A major downside of Christoffel polynomials in such applications is the fact that, in order to compute their coefficients, one must invert a moment matrix whose size grows rapidly with the dimension $d$.
 In this paper, we propose a modification of the Christoffel polynomial which is significantly cheaper to compute, but retains many of its desirable properties.
+In particular, it (1) exhibits a so-called support dichotomy and (2) it is a rational function, whose numerator and denominator factor into `lower-dimensional' Christoffel polynomials whose coefficients can be computed by inverting potentially much smaller moment matrices.
 Our approach relies on sparsity of the underlying measure $\mu$, described by a graphical model.
 The complexity of our modification depends on the treewidth of this model.